-Open labs are limited to a maximum of four (4) students per room per one-hour time slot to allow for all participants to have the opportunity for hands-on practice and instruction.
+Open labs are limited to a maximum of two (2) students per room per one-hour time slot to allow for all participants to have the opportunity for hands-on practice and instruction.
+Students are required to attend one (1) open lab per week for all RAD procedure courses.
 Sign-up slots for supervised open labs will be posted on Monday morning for the following week to allow all students an equal chance to sign up for available times.
-Time slots for supervised open labs are scheduled around class time and will be available Monday, Wednesday, and Thursday between the hours of 8:00am and 4:00pm.
+Time slots for supervised open labs are scheduled around class time and will be available weekdays, evenings, and Saturdays between the hours of 8:00am and 9:00pm.
 If you choose to sign up, attendance is very important.
+A 24-hour notice is required if a student is unable to attend a scheduled lab time.
 We want to make sure an instructor is present to assist and not showing up means that another classmate could have used that time slot to practice.

-Access to the lab, outside the posted hours, will need approval from the lab coordinator.
-Anyone accessing the lab must sign in on the sign in sheet provided in the lab room.
-Energized Rad Lab Rooms may not be accessed without RAD Faculty present.
+Access to the lab, outside the posted hours, will need approval from the Lab Coordinator.
+Anyone accessing the lab must schedule using SignUp Genius.
+Energized Rad Lab Rooms may not be accessed without RAD faculty present.
+Students must wear an OSL and closed-toe shoes in lab.